DeisData/deisdata.github.io/shell/alter-dir/index.md

   <summary>Solution</summary>
   <div class="container" markdown="1">

-  The remove command will not act on a directory unless the recursive option (-r)is given.
+  The remove command will not act on a directory unless the recursive option <code>-r</code> is given.
   </div>
 </details>